mainio/decidim-module-locations/README.md

 Decidim's build pipeline supports which is why a compatible package version needs to be manually built from the source with some modifications.

-To update to the latest version, clone the `leaflet-geoman` repository, run the following command at the root of this repository:
+To update to the latest version, run the following command at the root of this
+repository:

 ```bash
 $ ./bin/update-leaflet